-A well-funded and risk-tolerant site had screened out many technologies to address a residual but persistent low level TCE and vinyl chloride (VC) plume and initially selected an emulsified vegetable oil product.
-During pilot testing two things became clear; the soft, plastic clays would not accept injection of sufficient material, and the product was extremely effective in the limited locations where half of the design volume was successfully administered.
+A well-funded and risk-tolerant site had screened out many technologies to address a residual but persistent low-level TCE and vinyl chloride (VC) plume and initially selected an emulsified vegetable oil product.
+During pilot testing two things became clear; the soft, plastic clays would not accept the injection of sufficient material, and the product was extremely effective in the limited locations where half of the design volume was successfully administered.
 Knowing this, a second evaluation was made and pneumatic fracturing was identified as a possible supplemental technology to overcome the injection volume and distribution challenges.
 A second pilot test was performed and found to increase the injection radius of influence from an unpredictable maximum of seven feet to a consistent thirty feet.
 Injection volumes increased from a maximum of 50 gallons of product injected at a time up to 6 times that volume with little to no daylighting.
 Additionally, Injection flowrates increased from approximately 1.5 gallons per minute up to greater than 150 gallons per minute.
 The disadvantages for injection combined with pneumatic fracturing are high daily contractor costs (three to five times that of the average injection crew) and a linear start/stop process where tasks cannot be performed concurrently.
 However, in this instance, with all the site-specific conditions these disadvantages were outweighed by the significantly reduced number of injection points due to the increase in pumping speed and reach.
 The project was completed for roughly 25% of the cost of the next best method.
-Post injection monitoring later indicated that site closure is imminent.
+Post-injection monitoring later indicated that site closure is imminent.

 Similar combinations should be evaluated if a prior or current technology is close but not quite there for your needs.

 If you have any questions, please contact David McAlister.